underwoodbrady/LibCo-Feud/README.md

 ![Logo](https://i.imgur.com/dgMG8bx.png)
 # LibCo-Feud
-Fast paced family feud remake for quick fun with a group of friends
+Fast paced Family Feud remake for quick fun with a group of friends

-Meant to be played on a web browser
+Meant to be played on a desktop web browser

 ## Install